Alexander-Golovshchinskiy/Bioinformartics-Training/README.md

 - Reports assembly statistics such as total length and base counts

 **Testing data:**
-Custom synthetic short reads sourced from a module in Coursera Bioinformatics Specialisation.
+Custom synthetic short reads file `ads1_week4_reads.fq` sourced from a module in Coursera Bioinformatics Specialisation.

 ---